vineetk1/Build-a-Deep-Learning-machine/README.md

 <!-- vim-markdown-toc -->

-This build is primarily for Natural Language Processing using Deep Learning neural networks.
-It should also work for Vision, Images, etc.
 # Pick hardware components
 Register for an account at <a href="https://pcpartpicker.com" target="_blank">PC Part Picker</a>.
 This site is invaluable for building a system.
 It lists prices of components from various vendors, detects incompatibilities among selected components, keeps track of wattage the components will consume, and a lot more.

-Following is a list of components and their prices:
+Following is my list of components and their prices:
 $ &thinsp; 250 &emsp; &emsp; i5-8400 CPU and Motherboard
 $ &thinsp; 525 &emsp; &emsp; GeForce GTX 1080 8GB GPU
 $ &thinsp; 294 &emsp; &emsp; 32GB (2 x 16GB) DDR4-2400 RAM